Ryan Macks, Ph.D.

 His residency was completed at The Help Group, a non-public school system for children with developmental disabilities and emotional disorders in Los Angeles, California.
 Dr. Macks specialized in therapy for school-based children at The Help Group, and saw adults for anxiety and depression in The Help Group’s adult outpatient program.
 He also completed additional assessment skills training through the UCLA Neuropsychology Center and at the University of Michigan Autism Center.

 Dr. Macks is a member of the Board of Directors for the Southwest Ohio Residencies, which manages two group homes for adults with autism.
 He is also a member of the Ohio Psychological Association and the Cincinnati Academy of Professional Psychology.
-He resides in Mason with his wife Kristen, their sons Charlie and Archie, and two dogs Huey and Dagny.
+He resides in Mason with his wife Kristen, their sons Charlie and Archie, and two dogs Yogi and Dagny.